paolij/GSEMOR-Metagenomics-Tutorial/README.md

 3. **Run Kraken2 to classify metagenomic reads**

-    At this point you should have trimmed your raw sequencing reads using Trimmomatic so our input will be the trimmed fastq files.
-HPG already has Kraken databases availalbe for use so no need to download them.
+    HPG already has Kraken databases availalbe for use so no need to download or build them.

     Let's write a script!